Employment law and your rights

 Workplace Health and Safety Queensland is the state government department that deals with complaints about workplace harassment, safety and fatigue.
 They also give information on making a complaint internally through your workplace or externally through their complaints process.

-Department of Employment, Small Business and Training gives information and referral services to independent contractors.
+Department of Trade, Employment and Training gives information and referral services to independent contractors.

 Australian Council of Trade Unions give help to union members about employment matters.